Bugmark-Simulator/bugmark_simulation/README.md

  3. Grafana should be available from a browser `http://<hostname>:3030` with username `admin` and password `admin`

- 4. Configure a influxDB connection
+ 4. In Grafana, add a data source for the influxDB connection
    - name: influx
    - type: influxDB
    - URL: http://localhost:8086